 London’s cultural, social, and ethnic diversity is unlike anywhere else on earth.
 Whether you’re a budding designer, architect, actor, or simply a student of the world, your semester here will be one of the most enriching academic and personal experiences you can undertake.
 Your immersion into London life comes from living in your own flat, where you will soon discover that you are part of the city’s huge assortment of smaller towns, each with its own distinct character.
 The Syracuse London center is in Bloomsbury, the heart of academic London, and the staff and faculty of Faraday House are ready to help you make your time abroad the experience of a lifetime.
 To get a feel for what life is like on campus, check out the Syracuse London website.

-Beginning in Fall 2018, first-year engineering and computer science students can enroll at the SU Madrid Center for the Discovery Madrid.
+First-year students can enroll at the SU Madrid Center for the Discovery Madrid.
 Students participating in the Discovery Madrid program will enjoy a rich and varied introduction to Spain through a challenging semester-long curriculum.
 The program fulfills the same curricular requirements as those pursued by freshmen studying on the University’s main campus, while providing a course schedule unique to the Madrid experience.
-The Madrid staff helps to facilitate your immersion into the Madrid community through service learning, cross-cultural workshops, and extracurricular activities.
+Madrid staff helps to facilitate your immersion into the Madrid community through service learning, cross-cultural workshops, and extracurricular activities.

 You’ll begin with one of several distinct Signature Seminars, which are aimed at providing the best introduction to Spain and Europe.
 During that time, you’ll also meet fellow classmates and SU staff and faculty.
 Your homestay family will introduce you to the language and customs of Spain at home, plus our cultural activities and service learning programs will further immerse you in your new surroundings.